bzika2001/Agile-Fundamentals/Section-2/Part-6-agile-other-roles.md

 * **Mentor & Trainer:** They train team members and stakeholders on Agile roles, ceremonies, and artifacts.
 * **Organizational Change Agent:** They work at various levels (team, program, portfolio) to foster an Agile culture.

+**Role**: An experienced Agile practitioner who mentors teams and organizations in Agile practices.

+**Responsibilities**:

+- **Training**: Educate teams and stakeholders on Agile methodologies.
+- **Facilitation**: Guide teams through Agile ceremonies and processes.
+- **Impediment Removal**: Help identify and eliminate obstacles to Agile adoption.
+- **Continuous Improvement**: Foster a culture of reflection and iterative enhancement.

+**Agile Context**:

+- Work across teams to ensure consistent Agile practices.
+- Support leadership in scaling Agile and transforming organizational culture.

 **Your Role as a Delivery Lead:**
 * **Partner & Leverage:** Work closely with the Agile Coach.
 View them as a valuable resource to help you upskill, onboard your team, and navigate organizational resistance.
 * **Seek Guidance:** Don't hesitate to consult the Agile Coach for advice on team dynamics, process improvements, or stakeholder management.